 A modern automatic tank gauging (ATG) system for LNG tanks is an integrated high performance measuring and calculation system.
-The data is used for a number of operations handled via a human-machine interface (HMI) adapted for LNG storage:
+The data is used for a number of operations handled via a human-machine interface (HMI) adapted for LNG storage including:

-- Monitoring of tank filling/emptying including overfill prevention - Input for inventory management to calculate storage tanks net content - Check of transfer operations including comparison with ship measured values serving as a basis for custody transfer - Skin temperature monitoring - Monitoring of density profile to prevent rollovers.
+- Monitoring of tank filling/emptying, including overfill prevention. - Input for inventory management to calculate a storage tank's net content. - Check of transfer operations, including comparison with ship measured values serving as a basis for custody transfer. - Skin temperature monitoring. - Monitoring of density profile to prevent rollovers.

-Also reliable level, temperature and density alarm functionality is essential from a safety and efficiency point of view.
-In addition, historical data trends and printed reports should be provided for follow-up and documentation.
+In addition, historical data trends and printed reports should be provided for follow up and documentation.

-Although data from the tank gauging system on LNG onshore tanks are not normally used for custody transfer they are still important reference data.
-They can be used for checking the accuracy of the custody transfer calculations made based on data from an LNG tanker ship.
+Although data from the tank gauging systems on LNG onshore tanks is not normally used for custody transfers, it is still important reference data.
+It can be used for checking the accuracy of the custody transfer calculations, based on data from an LNG tanker ship.
 A precise calculation of net volumes is also the key for useful inventory data required for both internal accounting purposes and external taxation.